Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 ## Prerequisites

 To configure SCIM in your dbt Cloud environment:
-- You must be on an [Enterprise or Enterprise Plus plan](https://www.getdbt.com/pricing).
+- You must be on an [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing).
 - You must be using Okta as your SSO provider.
 - You must have permissions to configure the account settings in [dbt Cloud](/docs/cloud/manage-access/enterprise-permissions) and change application settings in [Okta](https://help.okta.com/en-us/content/topics/security/administrators-admin-comparison.htm).
 - If you have IP restrictions enabled, you must add [Okta's IPs](https://help.okta.com/en-us/content/topics/security/ip-address-allow-listing.htm) to your allowlist.